MatteoGalletta/university/3104 Artificial Intelligence/studying/Teoria.md

 ##### Forwarding Checking
 **Inference**: imposing a level of consistency to a variable.
 Whenever a variable is assigned, we can perform a simple form of *inference* called Forward Checking: applying arc-consistency for it.
 Only useful if we don't already do it in the [[#^a6a0fe|preprocessing]] step
-#todo non lo faccio già? qual è il preprocessing?
+#todo non lo faccio già? qual è il preprocessing? forse qui possiamo applicare un livello di consistenza più alto e quindi più costoso

 #### Local Search
 Instead of iterating all the values in all the variables, we select a random variable that violates some constraint.